Understanding Student Loan Garnishment

 Income-Driven Plans

-Income-driven repayment plans are a viable option for borrowers struggling to make standard monthly payments.
-These plans calculate payments based on income and family size.
+Income-driven repayment plans are viable for borrowers struggling to make standard monthly payments.
+These plans calculate costs based on income and family size.

 Loan Rehabilitation Program

 The Loan Rehabilitation Program is another alternative to stop garnishment.
-It involves making nine affordable monthly payments within ten months to bring the loan out of default status.
+It involves making nine affordable monthly payments within ten months to remove the loan from default status.

-By successfully completing the program, the default status is removed from the borrower’s credit report.
-Wage garnishment ceases, and eligibility for federal student aid is restored.
+Successful completion of the program removes the default status from the borrower’s credit report, wage garnishment ceases, and eligibility for federal student aid is restored.

 Consolidation of Loans